-An evaluation committee (assisted by independent outside experts) will assess all applications.
-Proposals will first be checked for formal requirements (admissibility, and eligibility, see sections 5 and 6).
-Proposals found admissible and eligible will be evaluated against the operational capacity and award criteria (see sections 7 and 9) and then ranked according to their scores.
+requirements (admissibility, and eligibility, see sections 5 and 6).
+Proposals found admissible and eligible will be evaluated (for each topic) against the operational capacity and award criteria (see sections 7 and 9) and then ranked according to their scores.

 For proposals with the same score (within a topic or budget envelope) a priority order will be determined according to the following approach: